 - the cost of refunding ticket prices when ticket buyers are insistent about refunds

 - your refund policy in the case that the refund requests are very high or costly

 - loss of business due to upcoming event cancellation

-- personal injury done to a performer, either in person or indirectly, such as a lapse in professional judgment on social media
+- the personal injury is done to a performer, either in person or indirectly, such as a lapse in professional judgment on social media

-- bodily injury done to a customer or third party
+- the bodily injury is done to a customer or third party

-- Property damage done to a customer or third party’s property
+- Property damage is done to a customer or third party’s property

 Let the buyer beware, however.
 Liability insurance does not cover: